stat545ubc-2023/mda-tgliu0406/README.md

 Document name  | Description
 ---------------|------------
-README.md |a short description of the project mini-project-1.Rmd | contains the dataset, initial data analysis and research questions mini-project-1.md | mini-project-1.Rmd knitted into a github-readable markdown file mini-project-1_files/figure-gfm | contains the figures presented in mini-project-1.md mini-project-2.Rmd | contains the dataset, initial research questions and the following data manipulation mini-project-2.md | mini-project-2.Rmd knitted into a github-readable markdown file mini-project-2_files/figure-gfm | contains the figures presented in mini-project-2.md output/ | contains the RDS and csv files produced in mini-project-2.md in task 4
+README.md |a short description of the project milestone 1 | contains the dataset, initial data analysis and research questions for milestone 1 milestone 2 | contains the dataset, initial research questions and the following data manipulation for milestone 2 output/ | contains the RDS and csv files produced in mini-project-2.md in task 4